 God gave the nation of Israel this same opportunity to live in relationship with Him.
 He rescued them from slavery and gave them Canaan – a land flowing with milk and honey.
 He showered them with spiritual and material blessings, asking them to stay on His path of righteousness and worship Him only.
 But they disregarded God’s plan, ignored God’s purpose and satisfied their own desires instead of faithfully following God.
-They messed up God’s perfect plan.
+They messed up God’s perfection plan.

 Hosea the prophet’s life became an example of the unfaithfulness of Israel to their God.
 Hosea married a prostitute who continued to be unfaithful to him despite his generous love to her.
 Hosea’s anguish over his wife’s sins represents the heart of our God who grieves when we choose to love ourselves or something else more than we love Him.
 There were consequences to Gomer’s unfaithfulness coming from a heart full of mercy, just as God’s punishment and the natural consequences of our sins come out of a heart of MERCY FOR THE PURPOSE OF REDEMPTION.

 She doesn’t realize it was I who gave her everything she has – the grain, the new wine, the olive oil; I even gave her silver and gold.
 But she gave all my gifts to Baal.

 I will strip her…

 I will destroy…